Yaseen-Zeb/BrainStack/JavaScript/second   async & event-loop.md

 ## Flow
 You call a Web API → the browser starts the task → when it’s ready, it enqueues a callback to be run by the JS event loop.
 Note: In Node.js there’s no “browser,” but a similar system exists (libuv).
-Concepts still map.
+Concepts still map. or
+JavaScript calls a Web API (e.g. setTimeout, fetch).
+The Web API does the async work (like waiting or fetching data).
+When done, it sends the callback to the queue.
+The event loop pushes it into the call stack when free.
+The callback finally executes in JavaScript.